 If you have been the victim of a crime in Arkansas or surrounding states, the store, restaurant or premises may be partially to blame.
 Property owners have a responsibility to protect their customers from harm.
 When they fail to do so, they may be held accountable.

-With six offices conveniently located throughout Arkansas and Tennessee—Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonvlle, and Memphis—our injury lawyers are there whenever you need us.
-To begin learning more about your legal options, fill out a free contact request form or simply dial (800) 767-4815 and tell us about your story.
+With nine offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, Jonesboro, and Memphis—our injury lawyers are there whenever you need us.
+To begin learning more about your legal options, fill out a free contact request form or dial (800) 434-4800 and tell us about your story.